 - You have no other health coverage except worker’s compensation, insurance for a specific disease or illness, a fixed amount of coverage per day for hospitalization

 - You are not enrolled in Medicare

 - You can’t be claimed as a dependent on someone else’s tax return

-If you or your employer have made contributions to your HSA plan in this tax year, make sure you reap the benefits on your next tax return.
+If you or your employer have made contributions to your HSA plan, make sure you reap the benefits on your tax return when you file.